EPR Representative logoEPR Representative

 The five legal layers

-Layer 2 — Regulation (EU) 2025/40 (PPWR).
-Adopted 16 December 2024, published 22 January 2025, applicable 12 August 2026.
+Layer 2, Regulation (EU) 2025/40 (PPWR).
+Adopted 19 December 2024 by the European Parliament and Council, published in the Official Journal of the EU on 22 January 2025, entered into force 11 February 2025, applicable from 12 August 2026.
 Article 45 makes the authorised representative obligation EU-wide for packaging EPR.
 For an in-depth interpretation see our PPWR Article 45 article and the PPWR Article 45 deep-dive guide.

-Layer 5 — Conseil d’État EcoDDS ruling.
+Layer 5, Conseil d’État EcoDDS ruling.
 10 November 2023, case 449213.
-The court held that the mandataire REP is a civil mandate under Articles 1984 and 1998 of the Code civil — not a subrogation.
+The court annulled Article R. 541-174 of the Code de l’environnement insofar as it provided subrogation of the mandataire, holding that the regulator had exceeded its competence.
+Reading the ruling forward: the mandataire REP is governed by the standard civil mandate of the Code civil (Articles 1984 et seq.), not subrogation.
 The producer remains the legally responsible party.
 Detailed in our EcoDDS deep dive.

 The producer concept under French law